mrtool42/UREI-1603-PSU-Replacement-Guide/README.md

-# UREI-1603-PSU-Upgrade-Switch-Mode-Rebuild-Tutorial
+# UREI-1603-PSU-Replacement-Guide
 Instructions to replace the original PSU for a reliable switching-PSU to prevent damages from over-voltages

 The UREI 1603 is an amazing fully analog DJ/club mixer.

-Its original power supply is known to fail after several thousand operating hours, producing over-current and unstable DC rails that will damage the mixer over time.
+Its original power supply is known to fail after several thousands of operating hours, producing over-current and unstable DC spikes that will damage the mixer over time.

 Commercial workshops offer PSU replacements for high prices, often several hundred pesos for a conceptually simple solution using standard power modules.

-In this Tutorial, you will replace your 1603 PSU for about 20 bucks.
+In this Tutorial, you will replace your Urei-1603 PSU for about 20 bucks.

-The ±12 V rails provide sufficient operating range for all audio and control ICs in the mixer.
+The ±12V rails provide sufficient operating range for all audio and control ICs in the mixer.

-The original ±16 V and +8 V rails are not mandatory for proper function, and their replacement does not reduce reliability or safety.
+The original ±16V and +8V rails are not mandatory for proper function, and their replacement does not reduce reliability or safety.

-Operating the analog path at ±12 V stays within the acceptable limits of the original circuit design and is a technically reliable and electrically safe solution for long-term use.
+Operating the analog path at ±12V stays within the acceptable limits of the original circuit design and is a technically reliable and electrically safe solution for long-term use.

-This guide is published to provide transparent, reproducible Open-Source knowledge, enabling users to understand the rebuild and perform it independently.
+This guide is published to provide transparent, reproducible Open-Source knowledge, enabling users to understand the replacement and perform it independently.

 **Replace the original PSU section with:**
 * Two isolated 12V DC switch-mode PSU modules to form ±12V rails for the analog audio path